 Once your tooth is infected, you must take antibiotics to kill the infection.
 You can choose to save your tooth by getting root canal therapy Waukegan offers or have the tooth extracted.
-General dentistry services in Waukegan, IL provide full oral examinations when cleaning your teeth and will alert you to if you are in need of a root canal.
+Endodontic therapy services in Waukegan, IL provide full oral examinations when cleaning your teeth and will alert you to if you are in need of a root canal.
 By seeing a general dentist or a regular dentist you can reduce your need for a root canal.
 A root canal procedure is relatively painless and allows you to keep your tooth.

 What is a Tooth Infection